ShlomiShatz/WBR-ready/README.md

 ### Setting Up
 The first thing needed, is setting up the RPi4.
 There is an extensive guide in Eyal's project, make sure to install Ubuntu server, ros2 and the wbr914_package as specified [here](https://github.com/EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/blob/main/docs/raspberry_pi_setup.md).
 You will need to connect the RPi4 to a monitor (using the Micro-HDMI port on the RPi, make sure to use the one labled **0**) and a keyboard.
 Preferably make the username `Pi` and computer name `WBR$$$` (with the WBR's specific number).
-Next, using Eyal's script or changing the files directly, make sure that the RPi is connecting to the `WBR-net` router found in the robotic's lab, you will get the password from Shlomi.
+Next, using Eyal's script or changing the files directly, make sure that the RPi is connecting to the `WBR_net` router found in the robotic's lab, you will get the password from Shlomi.
 If you encounter issues, try this in the terminal:
 `sudo nano /etc/netplan/50-cloud-init.yaml` and change the file directly.
 Now restart the NetworkManager or run `sudo reboot` to initiate the new settings.